aravindhank11/llama2-expr/README.md

 # or docker (not both)
 export USE_DOCKER=1

-# Given a model mix runs experiment for 100% load using closed loop
+# Use it to run closed loop experiment
-# Using the obtained results of closed runs for various loads of the model mixes
+# Once results for closed loop is obtained, use it to run for various loads of other distribution types
 ./run.sh --help

 # Runs a job mix for a particular configuration (Used by run.sh -- but is standalone as well)